souryavarenya/esp32/esp32_projects/feedback-motor-drive/README.md

-Feedback Motor Drive `FMotor` Library
+Feedback Motor Drive `fmotor` Library
 ====================

 This library essentially gives you an `fmotor` object that has a built in PD controller that runs on a periodic timer ~~that's declared externally by the user~~.